 Notes payable and long-term debt totaled \$1.2 billion at April 30, 2006 and January 31, 2006 with debt maturities between calendar 2008 and 2033.
-In addition to our long-term debt, we have revolving credit facilities totaling \$750 million with a group of financial institutions.
+In addition to our long-term debt, we have a new credit facility totaling \$750 million.
 If the merger is approved by Old SAIC stockholders, shortly before the completion of the merger, New SAIC intends to guarantee approximately \$1.2 billion of Old SAIC's notes payable and long-term debt obligations in addition to Old SAIC's credit facility.